johnny353535/yoi/docs/_pages/components/table.md

 ## JavaScript-API

-### Hooks
+### Attributes

-Add the hook `yoi-table` to a `<table>` to make it intercative.
-The hook accepts parameters to enable the following features.
+Add the attribute `yoi-table` to a `<table>` to make it intercative.
+The attribute accepts parameters to enable the following features.

 #### Selectable Rows

-Use this option by adding `selectable:true;` as a parameter to the hook:
+Use this option by adding `selectable:true;` as a parameter to the attribute:

 ```html
 <!-- example:tabs -->